ETolboom/blg/docs/wiki/Design-Choices.md

 **Decision:** Grading results are cached on disk as `.bpmn.json` files and reused on subsequent requests.

-**Rationale:** Grading a submission is computationally expensive — it runs all registered checks, loads ML models, and traverses the BPMN graph.
+**Rationale:** Grading a submission is computationally expensive: it runs all registered checks, loads ML models, and traverses the BPMN graph.
 Caching avoids repeating this work every time the instructor views a submission.
 The cache is invalidated automatically when the rubric changes.

 ---